Jonah Goldberg: Kayleigh McEnany's Work as Press Secretary 'Indefensible and Grotesque,' 'a Twitter troll'

 Conservative syndicated columnist Jonah Goldberg slammed Kayleigh McEnany for her role as White House press secretary, calling her “grotesque” on this week’s broadcast of “Fox News Sunday.”

-After playing a clip of McEnany sparring with reporters, host Chris Wallace said, “Unmaking is pretty routine.
+After playing a clip of McEnany sparring with reporters, host Chris Wallace said, “Unmasking is pretty routine.
 It’s an effort by people in an administration to find out who a masked person is.
 It happens in the Trump White House.
 It happened I think 16,000 times the year before last.
 What’s a crime is leaking it, but unmasking isn’t.
 In addition to which, I have to say that if Kayleigh McEnany had told Sam Donaldson and me what questions we should ask, that would not have gone well.”

 Goldberg said, “I think her behavior is indefensible and grotesque.
 I think that what she has done is — there’s this cliche in Washington that President Trump wants Roy Cohn as DOJ, as attorney general.
 What Donald Trump wants in a press secretary is a Twitter troll who goes on attack, doesn’t actually care about doing the job they have, and instead wants to impress really an audience of one and make another part of official Washington another one of these essentially cable news and Twitter gladiatorial arenas and it’s a sign of the defining of deviancy down in our politics, and it’s only going to make things worse.”